b0nez/scratch-pad/README.md

 <img src="img/add-upstream.gif" width="750">

+### Warning

+Whatever you do, please DO NOT move or delete files in this workspace.
+Files are required to reside in the current directory structure.
+Bad things will happen if you delete or move files around!

 ### Sharing is Caring

 In the top-right corner of Cloud9, find the **Share** button, and click on it to open the Share workspace dialogue box.
 On the dialogue box, find the form field titled, **Invite People** and enter the Cloud9 usernames of your teacher and your TA.In